Medicare medical insurance covers services and supplies that are found to be needed for a medical treatment.

 - Rehabilitative services

 How Much Does Medicare Medical Insurance Part B Premium Cost?

 Medicare recipients who enrolled before 2017 paid an average premium of $109, those who enrolled in 2017 paid an average monthly premium of $134.
-Below includes a chart that provides a breakdown of Medicare medical insurance Part B premiums for 2017 based on household income.
+More information on Medicare Part B premiums for 2018 based on household income here.